mtb-za/says-who/content/thoughts/traveller/the_chang_pickup.md

   - She contracts UE to import extra goods without too much paperwork, although usually hands-off and through a cut-out, hence the attempt to extort her - the guards are not aware that she is a regular client.
   - She has been using some inside knowledge from Haoyung about what Oberlindes is planning to ship in, allowing her to make similar orders.
 Smuggling them in allows her to undercut Oberlindes' prices.
   - There are some hidden records of all of the above at Haoyung's apartment, as insurance for her turning on him.

+## Thanks

+Special thanks to those who cast an eye over this and provided feedback: SammyJ, Mr Mann.